Skip to content

 Don't edit the package source files under @preview/brilliant-cv — they are managed by the Typst package manager.

-Step 4: Configure metadata.toml
+Step 4: Configure profile_en/metadata.toml

 The most important keys to set first: